dianamatata/Sophia_Test/README.md

 #Failed 1/42 test programs.
 0/1808 subtests failed.
 - **Integrate GERP RS**: Incorporate GERP (Genomic Evolutionary Rate Profiling) scores to provide insights into the conservation of variants across species.
 - **Sync with gnomAD**: Connect with the gnomAD database to obtain ancestry-specific frequencies and counts for heterozygous and homozygous variants.
+- **Integrate GTEx expression data**: GTEx data enables us to understand in which tissue the gene is expressed.
+If there is no OMIM phenotype associated, it can help understand the gene product
+- **Integrate GenCC**: sometimes, OMIM data is not complete, and GenCC is a good option to consider
 - **Integrate MoBiDiC Prioritization Algorithm**: Leverage the MoBiDiC Prioritization Algorithm (https://github.com/mobidic/MPA) for more robust variant prioritization.
 - **Integrate pLoF and pLI**: from gnomAD in gene page: retrieve pLoF (Probability of Loss of Function), pLI (Probability of being Loss-of-function Intolerant) and o/e (Observed/Expected ratio). if pLI close to 0 suggest the gene tolerates LoF mutations well, if pLI close to 1,  the gene is highly intolerant to LOF.